JacobGrisham/YelpCamp/README.md

 -	[PassportJs](https://github.com/jaredhanson/passport) for the authentication and authorization.
 -	NoSQL database for the flexibility compared to a SQL database, [MongoDB](https://www.mongodb.com/) in particular because of its prevalence in the industry.
 -	[Heroku](https://www.heroku.com/) for the CirceCI continous integration and development support.
 Application is kept awake from 6:00 a.m. to 11:59 p.m.
 PST with [Kaffeine](https://kaffeine.herokuapp.com/)
+-	[Cloudflare](https://www.cloudflare.com/) for the free SSL certificate, which is needed for domain forwarding to [https://www.yelpcamp.app](https://www.yelpcamp.app).
+Cloudflare also offers improved security and performance over the defaults in Google Domains.

 ## ⚙️ Features
 -	Login, sign-up, Admin role